top of page

 🚫 Where Thermoplastic May Not Be Suitable

-Thermoplastic piping is not ideal for:
+Thermoplastic piping has limitations.
+It may not be ideal for:

-• High-pressure steam lines
+• High-pressure steam lines.

-• Very high mechanical loads without supports
+• Very high mechanical loads without additional supports.

 Ideal Use Cases for Thermoplastic Piping

-• Chemical dosing and transfer lines
+• Chemical dosing and transfer lines.

-• Effluent and waste treatment
+• Effluent and waste treatment systems.

-🧠 Final Thoughts: Choose Smart, Not Traditional
+Final Thoughts: Choose Smart, Not Traditional

 Comments